|Baked chicken gets a jazzy sauce from those bottom of the jar jams, jellies and preserves lurking in the back of your fridge.|

 - 1 whole chicken, cut up, or several pounds of bone-in chicken breasts, or thighs and drumsticks

 Add the hot sauce to the jar of preserves/jam and whisk with a fork to blend.
-Add the Italian dressing, screw on the lid and give it a good shake.
-Set aside a tablespoon or two in the refrigerator for basting, if desired, put the chicken into a large zippered storage bag and pour the jar mixture over the chicken.
+Add the Italian dressing, screw on the lid and give it a good shake, setting aside several tablespoons in the refrigerator for basting, if desired.
+Put the chicken into a large zippered storage bag and pour the jar mixture over the chicken.
 Squish the chicken around in the bag and place into the refrigerator for 1 to 3 hours, turning occasionally if possible.

 Remove chicken and discard the marinade.
-Can be baked or grilled.
-Bake at 350 degrees F - time will be dependent on the type and size of chicken, click here for a guideline but will range between approximately 30 to 50 minutes, or until juices run clear and an instant read thermometer insert into the thickest part of a thigh registers at about 175 degrees F; 165 degrees F for breasts.
+May be baked or grilled.
+Bake at 350 degrees F - time will be dependent on the type and size of chicken, but will range between approximately 15 to 20 minutes for boneless, skinless breasts; 30 to 50 minutes for mixed pieces, or until juices run clear and an instant read thermometer insert into the thickest part of a thigh registers at about 175 degrees F; 165 degrees F for breasts.

 Periodically baste the chicken during the cooking process with the reserved marinade.

-Cook's Notes: Skin on chicken works best, though you can substitute boneless, skinless chicken breasts also.
+Cook's Notes: Skin on, bone in chicken works best, in my opinion, though you may substitute boneless, skinless chicken breasts also.
 They will not color up like the skin-on pieces however and remember to adjust down your time since those cook a lot faster.
+Depending on the thickness and size, generally 15 to 20 minutes is all you need.
 Don't overcook!
 Great for pork chops too.

 Requires Adobe Reader - download it free!©Deep South Dish